programming-notes/world-s-simplest-browser-challenge/README.md

 *Note:* The provided tests only reflect behaviors related to the state of a `Page` object (e.g., its heading or url).
 If we add any additional behaviors throughout the challenge, we'll need to add tests for those.

-### Release 1: Object-Oriented Browser
+### Release 1: Build the Object-oriented Browser

-#### Create Custom Objects

-Start with a `Page` class that has the following requirements:

-- I can create my page by telling it what url I want to find.
-- I can call a method `fetch!` to retrieve the contents of the site at the url using an HTTP request
-- I can retrieve the url of the page via a method called url
-- I can retrieve all of the links on the page via a method `links` which returns an array of String objects.
-- I can retrieve the title of the page via a method `title`.

-See browser.rb for where to put the "driver" code.
-You should have a `Browser` class that acts as the "brain" rather than lots of code living outside of a class.

-You should write tests for the Page object functionality in page_spec.rb
+With our `Page` class, we can successfully represent a web page in Ruby.
+That's one piece of the puzzle.
+We need to build the rest of the application.

+To reiterate what our browser does, we'll prompt users to input a URL.
+In the background, our browser will make an HTTP request and get a response back.
+We'll work with the response and ultimately display an overview of the page (see Figure 1).
+Then, users can enter another URL or they can exit the program.

 ##Resources